EsauCervantes/Boltzmann-equations/README.md

 ---

-We consider two scenarios.
-The first one is a dark sector composed only by a singlet unstable dark matter candidate $\phi$ in cBE.wl.
+In our work we consider two scenarios.
+The first one is a dark sector composed only by a singlet unstable dark matter candidate $\phi$.
+This one is foun in cBE.wl.
 The second case is a dark sector composed of:

 - A **dark matter particle** $S$ with self number changing reactions of the form $3\leftrightarrow 2$,
 - A **mediator** $\phi$,